 Maullín, Los Lagos Region, southern Chile

-Improve the population status of at-risk migratory shorebirds by increasing protection of important shorebird sites.
+Improve the population status of at-risk migratory shorebirds and resident waterbirds by increasing protection of important shorebird sites.

-Maullín has several significant coastal wetlands that are not yet formally protected.
-The municipality was open to designating three coastal wetlands as bird reserves but lacked capacity to do the needed groundwork, including a management plan.
-Enter ICFC partner Conservación Marina, who saw an opportunity to develop bird-oriented tourism and protect the sites for thousands of North American godwits, whimbrels, sanderlings, yellowlegs, and other shorebird species.
-The sites are also important for over 100 other resident wetland and waterbird species.Support this project
+Maullín has several significant coastal wetlands that were formally protected.
+The municipality was open to designating three coastal wetlands as bird reserves, but lacked capacity to do the needed groundwork and management plan.
+Enter ICFC partner Conservación Marina, who saw an opportunity to develop bird-oriented tourism and protect the sites for thousands of coastal birds.
+Threats include unregulated recreational activities, uncontrolled sheep and cattle, and roaming or feral dogs.
+Other potentical threats include coastal development projects, such as the siting of wind turbines.